\\\ Pet Charity Shops

 How Pet Charities like to receive their donations

 1. Cleaning your pre-loved items is a must, before donating.
 This helps the charity shop to process items more quickly and raises much more money for them.

 2. Charities take a wide range of items, others now specialise.
 You can call ahead and ask if they take electricals or perhaps, out of season clothing such as ski wear, to avoid a wasted journey.

-4. Other items you that you wish to dispose of that are no longer usable and that charity shops cannot sell, can be recycled in the usual way checking by your local council recycling website on how to correctly dispose of.
+4. Other items that you wish to dispose of that are no longer usable and that charity shops cannot sell, can be recycled in the usual way by checking your local council recycling website on how to correctly dispose of.

 5. Before arriving at your local store with donations, it’s wise to call and check that they are open and can take large donations.
+Some shops may not operate a six day working week and staffed with limited hours.
 They may ask you to wait a day or so and prepare space for your donation of goods, or ask you to stagger your drop-offs to help with their processing.

 6. Charity shops are grateful to receive brand new items, the more the better.
 If you have new quality goods then point this out to the store labelling the contents of the bag, as they will make sure they sort these quickly for selling.

 7. If you have not already signed up in-store, and a UK taxpayer, ask for their “Gift Aid” form which requires very little information from you.
 Charities benefit from tax concessions under UK tax law.
 Gift Aid increases the value of donations by 25%, meaning more money goes to your favourite charity.

 With the recent pandemic, charity shops need your help more than ever with better than ever quality donations.
 Join the many thousands of Pet Check readers today who have donated so generously.